Michael Cage: Basketball career

 A 6'9" power forward/center from San Diego State, he is the Aztecs' all-time rebounding leader and second leading scorer as of 2011.
 Cage was the 14th pick of the 1984 NBA draft.
 He played 15 NBA seasons (1984–2000) with five teams: the Los Angeles Clippers, the Seattle SuperSonics, the Cleveland Cavaliers, the Philadelphia 76ers and the New Jersey Nets.

 On January 19, 1987, Cage scored a career-high 29 points in a loss against the San Antonio Spurs.

-During the 1987-88 season when, as a member of the Clippers, he led the league in rebounding with 13.0 per game.
+During the 1987–88 season when, as a member of the Clippers, he led the league in rebounding with 13.0 per game.
 He was on a personal duel with Charles Oakley, who was playing with the Chicago Bulls at the time.
 Cage needed to register 28 rebounds in his final game to beat out Oakley for the rebounding title.
 He ended up grabbing 30.
-Just weeks later, during the 1988 NBA Draft, Cage was traded to the Seattle SuperSonics for a future first round pick and Gary Grant.
+Just weeks later, during the 1988 NBA draft, Cage was traded to the Seattle SuperSonics for a future first-round pick and Gary Grant.
 During his first season in Seattle, Cage would make the postseason for the first time in his career.
 Several years later, during the 1993 NBA Playoffs, Cage and the SuperSonics would come within one game of reaching the NBA Finals, losing to the Charles Barkley-led Suns in seven games.

 During his career, Cage earned the nicknames "John Shaft" and "Windexman" (as in "cleaning the glass") for his rebounding prowess and hard work on defense.

 Cage held the record for most career 3-point attempts without a make (0–25) until Zaza Pachulia reached 0–26 for his career during the 2017–2018 season.
 Pachulia retired after the 2018 - 2019 season and he still holds the record at 0 - 31.

-Cage's final game ever was on January 17, 2000, in a 96–101 loss to the Philadelphia 76ers where he recorded 3 rebounds and 1 assist, but no points.
+Cage's final game was on January 17, 2000, in a 96–101 loss to the Philadelphia 76ers where he recorded 3 rebounds and 1 assist, but no points.